cizordj/molotov/README.md

 ## How to install

-For convenience for some users, there is a .deb package in the [releases' page](https://github.com/cizordj/molotov/wiki), which requires all necessary dependencies.
+To make life easier for some users I made a Debian package in the [releases' page](https://github.com/cizordj/molotov/wiki) which requires all necessary dependencies before installing.
+If you still wish to use the version in this repository, then here are the dependencies.

-## Help wanted
+    mount util-linux fdisk ntfs-3g rsync extlinux syslinux-common

-This project needs people to package it for Debian and Fedora, if you are interested please contact me.
+For more information please read the Wiki